cloud-66-internal/help.cloud66.com/_rails/how-to-guides/add-ins/shell.md

 ---
 layout: post
 template: one-col
-title:  "How to add a Shell Command"
+title:  "Using the Shell Command add-in"
 categories: how-to-guides/add-ins
 lead: Execute a shell command on your server(s)
 tags: ['Add in']